Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Medium
-ttt_medium_spirit_color                     1       // Whether players' spirits should have different colors ttt_medium_credits_starting                 1       // The number of credits a medium should start with
+ttt_medium_spirit_color                     1       // Whether players' spirits should have different colors ttt_medium_dead_notify                      1       // Whether player should be notified that there is a medium when they die ttt_medium_credits_starting                 1       // The number of credits a medium should start with

 // ----------------------------------------